Are you wondering how cold Mount Everest is? Discover the Temperature in detail.

 Temperature: Come March, the temperature at the peak of Mount Everest could be anywhere between -20°F and thereabouts.
 By late April and the beginning of May, this temperature could be slightly less than -10°F.

-Level of Coldness: Conditions improve as we progress into spring, but climbers acclimating to such altitudes still experience cold temperatures.
-Icy winds and frost accompany early spring, so climbers must be well-equipped for these weather conditions.
+Level of Coldness: Conditions improve as we progress into Spring, but climbers acclimating to such altitudes still experience cold temperatures.
+Icy winds and frost accompany early Spring, so climbers must be well-equipped for these conditions.

-Sunlight Exposure: Days become longer during spring, offering more sunlight to climbers, although the nights tend to be very cold.
+Sunlight Exposure: Days grow longer in Spring, offering more sunlight for climbers, though nights tend to be very cold.

-Wind chill factor: Strong winds make the surrounding temperatures feel colder than they are, usually on top of the already low environmental temperatures.
+Wind chill factor: Strong winds make the surrounding air feel colder than it actually is, often on top of already low ambient temperatures.

 Summer (June to August):